New York City Divorce Lawyers

 There’s a lot to work out in a divorce settlement, from property division to spousal support to child custody and visitation.
 An experienced New York City divorce attorney can guide their client through the process.

 Maryam Jahedi Law Firm P.C. has been serving the people of New York for over a decade.
 We work with clients across the five boroughs.
-Our partners speak Farsi and Russian and can serve a diverse client base.
+Our attorney speaks Farsi and can serve a diverse client base.
 Call our office today at (646) 798-7118 or contact us online to set up a consultation.

 OUR REVIEWS